jdm/who-roots-the-rooters/dump.md

 Our plugin looks at every place where the code mentions a type.
-Remarkably, this adds only a fraction of a second to the compile time for Servo's largest subcomponent.
-(Rust compile times are dominated by [LLVM](http://llvm.org/)'s back-end optimizations and code generation.)
+Remarkably, this adds only a fraction of a second to the compile time for Servo's largest subcomponent, as Rust compile times are dominated by [LLVM](http://llvm.org/)'s back-end optimizations and code generation.
 The current version of the plugin is very simple and will miss some mistakes,